UofT-DSI/.github/profile/README.md

 # Overview

 This houses the curriculum for a professional program of introduction to data science and machine learning.
-It is composed of a variety of courses, each of around 20-30 hours contact time (with additional work expected outside classes).
-While the courses are modular, the foundational skills are drawn on in the others.
+It is composed of a variety of modules, each of around 20-30 hours contact time (with additional work expected outside classes).
+While the modules are modular, the foundational skills are drawn on in the others.

 The typical student is someone new to data science and machine learning, who is interested in developing skills that they can apply in a professional setting.

-There are several defining features of the courses:
+There are several defining features of the modules:

 - Reproducibility, ethics, and professional skills are integrated into every course.
 - Each course has a specific inequity feature so that participants can better relate the concepts they are learning to the circumstances that surround them.
-- Relevant academic literature, especially textbooks, are integrated throughout to enable participants to learn more, outside of the courses, based on their needs and interests.
+- Relevant academic literature, especially textbooks, are integrated throughout to enable participants to learn more, outside of the modules, based on their needs and interests.
 This enables participants to more easily reinforce or build on what they learn.
 To the extent possible, these textbooks are open source and freely available.
 - Group projects and team exercises where individuals engage one another so they are trained around how they can work in teams are included.

 ## Pedagogical foundations